dc0d/dc0d.github.io/content/posts/2021/reliable-messaging-without-distributed-transactions.md

 # Outgoing Notification

 A notifier process in the service will poll the outgoing notification messages table.
 When an outgoing notification appears in the table, the notifier process, will read that message, sends it to a queue, and then delete the record from the queue.
-To have a smoother stream of notifications, optionally, the main process can trigger the notifier process to wake up and take care of outgoing messages.
+To have a smoother stream of notifications, optionally, the main process can trigger the notifier process to wake up and take care of outgoing messages[^2].

 ![outgoing-notification](/images/2021/outgoing-notification.png "outgoing-notification")